Working Holiday in Canada

 Benefits with pvtistes.net:

-• Desjardins Bank offers newcomers (Working Holiday, Young Professionals, International Co-op permit holders, permanent resident, etc.) 12 months of no-fee banking services (or for students, as long their study permit is valid).
+• Desjardins Bank offers newcomers (Working Holiday, Young Professionals, International Co-op permit holders, permanent resident, etc.) two years of no-fee banking services (or for students, as long their study permit is valid).
 On top of that, Young Professionals and Working Holiday permit holders get one month of Globe WHV insurance!
 Check out the offer details.

-• For a complete overview of your first few days, weeks or months in Canada, read The landing process and your first steps in Canada.
+• For a complete overview of your first few days, weeks or months in Canada, read The arrivals process and your first steps in Canada.

 If you don’t start exploring Canada right away, your next steps will likely be finding a place to stay and a job.
 We’ve got you covered!